LevonnPapikyan/stockProject/README.md

 this project has been done by Levon Papikyan

-#about trading
+# about trading

+Trading is the buying and selling of securities, such as stocks, bonds, currencies and commodities, as opposed to investing, which suggests a buy-and-hold strategy.
+Trading success depends on a trader's ability to be profitable over time.
+I tried to use deep laerning and machine learning algorithms to guide traders do their daily investments.

+# Strategy for preprocessing

-Firstly I want to mention that (of course it is my own opinion) the importance of understanding this code is to have a good background of mathematics. it is important to realise what kind of hyperparametrs to choose and so on. the aim of the project is to get results which will help to do daily stock trading.
-I don't suggest to use the code for daily stock trading.
+Firstly I want to mention that (of course it is my own opinion) the importance of understanding this code is to have a good background of mathematics. it is important to realise what kind of hyperparametrs to choose and so on. code is not recommended to use for trading.

-There are many ways to scale your data or to preapre for training.
+There are many ways to scale your data or to prepare for training.
 So because the aim was to do daily trading I decided to include
 "open" value for the prediction of current day.
 Which helped to have better results compared with a models that I have trained without including "open".
 I also decided to scale data by counting logarithm of it, or just divide by numbers.
 I had also tried to do sigma and min-max scalling which results didn't differ much then the mothods written above.
 I used three types of models for prediction.
-The idea was to get three independent models, it was hardly achived, and for that I wrote a class which divides data into different parts.
+The idea was to get three independent models, and for that I wrote a class which divides data into different parts.
 And by the help of that class you can train models in different parts of data.

+# models

 LSTM